nicolasgargano/ts-rollback/README.md

 # Rollback boxes

-This is a work in progress port of GGPO style netcode.
+This is a barely working port of GGPO style netcode.